Skip to main content

 She paused and said, simply, “Sure.”

 I told her that I’ve been with Oxbow Academy since the beginning.
 That I’m the father of four grown children.
-And that my hope was we could just have a conversation—parent to parent—about what might help her son.
+And that my hope was, that we could just have a conversation—parent to parent—about what might help her son.

 There was a shift.

 Her voice softened.
 There was a quiet apology woven into her next words.
-And then the truth came out:
+And then the reality of her situation was voiced:

 She had been fighting for weeks to get her son help.